bckr2549/bckr2549/README.md

 ### Hi 👋, I'm Chenna Krishna Reddy 👨‍🎓 👨‍💻

-** I'm a machine learning researcher who is deeply intrested in tinkering with computer vision and deep learning.
+I'm a machine learning researcher who is deeply intrested in tinkering with computer vision and deep learning.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Face Detection and Face Recognization.
 - 🌱 I’m currently learning Deep Learning and Computer vision